myelintek/documentation/user/pipeline.rst

     :width: 600

 .. note::
-    The pipeline run number increases in each run but may not start from 1.
     Pipeline runs are numbered among all pipelines in the system.
+    The pipeline run number may not start from *1*.

 The immediate outputs of a pipeline action could be observed by clicking on the *LOG* button.